 HumanitiesDC is offering the opportunity for graduate students and others conducting and presenting original humanities research to become Humanitini Curators.
 Each Curator will create a public humanities program based on their research or area of expertise.
 As part of the application, prospective curators will need to fully describe this research topic, and where it is situated within a wider humanities field.
 This opportunity is part of the Humanities Grant Program supported with funding from the District of Columbia Government through the DC Commission on the Arts and Humanities.

 The public programs will follow HumanitiesDC’s successful Humanitini model that brings thoughtful humanities discussions to Washington, DC’s happy-hour scene.
 View the Curator guide for producing a Humanitini program here.
 Curators must budget for a professional videographer to film their Humanitini program and edit the footage, and an ASL interpreter to provide interpretation at the program.
+If the program is conducted virtually, it must be recorded and edited for submission to HumanitiesDC.
 Curators will also write an evaluative report on the challenges and successes encountered while translating their research for a public audience.

 Strong connection to a humanities discipline

 Prospective curators must identify one or more humanities disciplines to which their project is connected.
 They must be able to demonstrate that they have conducted extensive research on the topic they hope to translate into a public program.